Asana, Inc.: API and integrations

 In April 2012, Asana released its API to third-party developers.
 Asana's open API provided a means to read and input information and create programmed automation within the app.
 The Asana API is a RESTful interface, allowing users to update and access much of their data on the platform.

-In April 2021, Asana launched Asana Partners, which allows for cross platform integration with its project management software.
+In April 2021, Asana launched Asana Partners, which allows for cross-platform integration with its project management software.

 In July 2021, Asana launched an app for Zoom.
 The Asana app can be opened within the video-conferencing software Zoom.

+In 2023, Asana launched product capabilities focused on generative artificial intelligence.

 Reception

 Asana twice received a 4.5 out of 5 from PC Magazine.
-In 2017 it was an Editors' Choice and was called "one of the best collaboration and productivity apps for teams" and went on to note its "thoughtful design, fluid interactive elements, and generous member allotment."
+In 2017, it was an Editors' Choice and was called "one of the best collaboration and productivity apps for teams" and went on to note its "thoughtful design, fluid interactive elements, and generous member allotment."
 In 2020, it received a Best of the Year award, remarking that it "is one of the best apps for managing tasks, workflows, and—yes—certain kinds of projects" despite not being a full-scale project management platform.
-Asana was also named as one of the Best Workplaces for Parents in the US by Great Place to Work in 2020 and 2021.
+Asana was named as one of the Best Workplaces for Parents in the US by Great Place to Work in 2020 and 2021.

 In 2021, Inc. named Asana to its annual Best Workplace list and one of the Best Led companies.
-Fast Company named Asana #15 most innovative companies and added the company to its Brands That Matter list.
+Fast Company named Asana the #15 most innovative companies and added the company to its Brands That Matter list.